 Where the RSES identifies any opportunity sites to support town centre regeneration, these opportunity sites and others should be clearly identified in the forthcoming LAP.
 Notwithstanding, an evidence-based approach should be taken to the identification of regeneration sites, or vacant or underutilised buildings, generally, in accordance with the guiding principles of the RSES for urban infill and regeneration, where applicable.
-In this regard, the RSES identifies as a key infrastructural requirement the continued investment and development of the historic core of the town as a key tourism driver.

-The LAP should align with the objectives of the regeneration strategy of the Development Plan and focus development on the key regeneration sites identified.
+The LAP should align with the objectives of the regeneration strategy of the development plan and focus development on the key regeneration sites identified.
 There is pressing need to implement a strong policy framework to support the utilisation of existing buildings, brownfield/infill sites, and derelict and underutilised sites.
 Proactive land activation measures, including the planning authority's powers in respect of land acquisition/compulsory purchase, derelict sites and the vacant land, among others, should all be considered.

-Also important in this respect is the Government's Town Centre First: A Policy Approach for Irish Towns, which policy envisages Town Centre First (TCF) plans as central to informing the future direction of towns and the priority investment interventions supported through TCF-aligned funding streams.
+Also important in this respect is the Government's Town Centre First: A Policy Approach for Irish Towns, which policy envisages Town Centre First (TCF) Plans as central to informing the future direction of towns and the priority investment interventions supported through TCF-aligned funding streams.
+In this regard, the Office notes that Roscrea is one of the 26 towns identified nationally for funding under the TCF investment programme.

 The identification of intended sources of funding to facilitate, support or complement key regeneration projects, such as the recently announced Croi Cónaithe (Towns) Fund Scheme, is a further land activation measure to be considered in the LAP.
-In this regard the Office notes that the funding has been awarded under the Urban Regeneration and Development Fund (URDF) for Nenagh Historic and Cultural Quarter, a tourism-led regeneration project.